Surah Mulk Ayat 3 in Arabic Text

-Who has created the seven heavens one above another; you can see no fault in the creation of the Most Gracious.
+Who has created the seven heavens one above another, you can see no fault in the creations of the Most Beneficent.
 Then look again: “Can you see any rifts?”

 (67:3) Who created the seven heavens one upon another.
 You will see no incongruity in the Merciful One’s creation.
 Turn your vision again, can you see any flaw?

 6. For explanation, see( E.N.
 34 of Surah Al-Baqarah); ( E.N.
 2 of Surah Ar-Raad); ( E.N.
 8 of Surah Al-Hijr); ( E.N.
 113 of Surah Al-Hajj); (E.N.
 15 of Surah Al-Muminoon); (E.N.
 5 of Surah As-Saaffat); (E.N.
 90 of Surah Al-Mumin).